-With the introduction of ESSER allocations the Nutley Public Schools plans to repair, upgrade and add to the current ventilation systems.
+The school district used ESSER allocations to repair, upgrade and add to the current ventilation systems.
 This includes air filtration systems in each classroom (280) and office space district wide to clean the inside air, upgrading old exhaust fans and adding new exhaust fans to maximize the natural ventilation in the buildings and to create an increased air exchange, the repair of the HVAC system at Radcliffe School, and the repair of the Zone 5 geothermal unit at Lincoln School.
 In addition, following a thorough review of district buildings, "hot spots" were identified in four buildings that cannot be cooled by the current system, and there is also a need for several scattered units for medical requirements.
-Therefore, 59 air conditioning units will be installed.
-These will be primarily located at Spring Garden School, Radcliffe School, Yantacaw School, and Nutley High School.
-The locations are detailed as part of the ESSER grant submission and will be reviewed for the public on June 21, 2021 at the regular Board of Education meeting.
+Therefore, 59 air conditioning units have been installed.
+They have been installed primarily in Spring Garden School, Radcliffe School, Yantacaw School, and Nutley High School.
+The locations are detailed as part of the ESSER grant submission and were reviewed for the public on June 21, 2021 at the regular Board of Education meeting.
 To facilitate these repairs, upgrades, and additions to the ventilation system electrical service upgrades in four buildings is also required, as well as the installation of dedicated lines and window panels.